What kind of plastic products (e.g. disposable gloves or packaging films) must not be used when handling food?

 Under the Plastics Regulation, such plastic food contact materials must only be made from the list of authorised ingredients in Annex I of the Regulation and restrictions have been laid down for any migration of these ingredients into food.

-Under the Regulation, the manufacturer of a plastic device acting as a contact material must, before placing it on the market, have the finished product examined in a laboratory to establish migration into food.
+According to the Regulation, the manufacturer of a device containing plastic parts as a contact material should determine the migrations of material from the device to food before placing the device on the market.
 The tests to be carried out in the examinations must be performed in the conditions in which the device has been designed to come into contact with food, i.e. under boiling water conditions, and the total migration of the substances and the migration of individual substances for which restrictions have been given in relation to migration must always be examined.
 Examination must also carried out to ensure that no odour or taste migrates from the food contact material into the food.
 Additionally, the manufacturer must prepare a so-called declaration of compliance showing the aforementioned information

 Equipment manufacturers and importers are monitored by municipal food control authorities.
 The food control authority checks to ensure the availability of declarations of compliance and test results for equipment manufactured and imported in Finland.

 In addition, Customs controls imported food contact materials at the border on a random basis.